Edward Irving

 Edward Irving (4 August 1792 – 7 December 1834) was a Scottish clergyman, generally regarded as the main figure behind the foundation of the Catholic Apostolic Church.

 Early life

-Edward Irving was born at Annan, Annandale, the second son of Gavin Irving, a tanner, and his wife, Mary Lowther of Dornock.
+Edward Irving was born at Annan, Annandale, Scotland, the second son of Gavin Irving, a tanner, and his wife, Mary Lowther of Dornock.
 On his father's side he was descended from a family long known in the district which had ties to French Huguenot refugees.
 His mother's side, the Lowthers, were farmers or small proprietors in Annandale.
 He was first educated at a school kept by Peggy Paine, a relative of Thomas Paine, after which he entered the Annan Academy taught by Adam Hope.